Day One: Depart from Tilbury

 Enjoy your first day relaxing on board.
 Meet your fellow passengers and explore the ship's facilities.

 Skirting the coast, Marco Polo heads to exquisite Bantry Bay.
 Go ashore to visit Glengariff, a green oasis where sub-tropical plants flourish set against the backdrop of the rugged Caha Mountains.
 Take an excursion into County Kerry and Killarney National Park, which sits beneath the wonderfully named Macgillycuddy’s Reeks, Ireland’s highest mountain range.

-Days Four to Seven
+Days Four to Seven: At sea

 Relax on board as Marco Polo spends another few days at sea.

 Canada’s historic St John’s was founded on the fishing industry, and its harbour is still a hive of activity.
 Stroll along Water Street, perhaps visiting the fascinating Newfoundland Museum.
 Alternatively, join an optional excursion to view Cape Spear, North America’s nearest point to Europe, or to Witless Bay, home to North America’s largest puffin colony.